hong142/MGMT690-Writeup-2/README.md

 Set up porperly, you just need to dump and reteirve data as you needed.
 There is no need to consider the schema or herirachy of data in advance, which is easier to use for unstructured data that is hard to fit in a schema.
 And things like the data versioning and access contorl will also be taken care of.

-### Interaction with Object Storage
-We interact with object storage through the action of put, get and delete.

-**Ways to interact**
-1. through AWS Management Console
-2. through AWS Command Line Interface
-3. Using a programming laguage such as python with certain packages

-**create bucket**

-log in heres my s3 service form amazon.
-Have a buchket there, have some staff.
-Go and create abukcet.
-Big danl bucket. manage at scale
-Create bucket, varies option here, take the default, I can upload and add files here.
-Free tier, to certain point.
-Storage layer.

 ### Selection of Cloud
 After deciding on deploy the object storage, we need to deicide which cloud to use.
 Currently on the makret, a few big players are amazon, Google and Microsoft, with amazon as the first palyer in the dominance palce.
 We have been using amazon for other parts, we would like to keep things in the same aws ohio cloud.
 Threr are two part about the cloud selection ,the provider and the goegrapyica location.

 **1. cost**

 To choose between cloud payers, its alwasy athe cost matters the most, if all of them can fulfill your fucnnaltiy requriemernt.Jusfity the cost for the infrasuteucture you need. cost are tied a lot of time.

 **2. Speed**

 Another ceratira we consiedring is primarlily speed.

 If you store things in the same providers' clouds, even if in multile locations, they usually have special wire to link those clouds around the world, so that your data don't have to go thorugh the public Internet, where the transmission of data is unpredictable and relatively time consuming.
 On the other hand, if data are stored in diferent payers' cloud, your data have to go through the public Internet even the phisical facility of two clouds are next to each other, so the process is not efficient, either.